UHarishinkx/barclays/README.md

 # Pre-Delinquency Intervention Engine

-## Overview
+## Why This Exists
-Banks usually intervene only after a missed payment, when recovery is expensive and customer trust is already damaged.
-This project predicts delinquency risk 2 to 4 weeks earlier by detecting subtle stress signals in customer credit behavior.
-It produces explainable risk drivers and triggers proactive, empathetic interventions (payment holiday, nudges, monitoring).
+Collections start too late.
+By the time a payment is missed, recovery is harder, more expensive, and trust is already eroded.
+This project moves intervention upstream by predicting delinquency risk **2 to 4 weeks early**, using explainable behavioral signals and a simple, action-ready playbook.

-## What the System Does
+## What You Get
+- Early warning risk scores for every customer
-- Detects early stress signals before delinquency.
+- Explainable stress signals (not a black box)
-- Scores customers with a predictive model built on engineered behavioral features.
-- Uses data-driven thresholds to balance recall and precision.
+- Data-driven thresholds aligned to outreach capacity
+- A dashboard that connects risk, reason, and action

+## How It Works (Plain English)
+1. **Clean + standardize** the credit dataset.
+2. **Engineer stress signals** like late severity, utilization spikes, and income fragility.
+3. **Train an XGBoost model** with imbalance handling (SMOTE).
+4. **Pick a threshold** that hits a target recall so the team catches most at-risk customers.
-- Surfaces explainable drivers and an intervention playbook in a dashboard.
+5. **Deploy into Streamlit** with explainable drivers and intervention playbooks.

-## Key Signals and Features
+## Signals We Surface
-The model derives structured indicators from the source credit dataset, including:
 - Late severity and missed payment ratios
 - Income fragility (dependents vs income)
 - Utilization spike and thin credit file flags
-- A single stress index combining normalized components
+- A single **stress index** that blends normalized signals

-## Model and Metrics
+## Model Trust and Evaluation
-- Model: XGBoost (well-suited for tabular credit risk data)
-- Class imbalance: SMOTE during training
+- **PR-AUC and ROC-AUC** for ranking quality
+- **Recall@Top-K** to match outreach capacity
+- **Confusion matrix** for transparency on false positives
-- Thresholding: chosen to meet a target recall for early detection
+- **Target recall** ensures early detection is prioritized
-- Reported metrics:
-  - Precision, recall, F1
-  - PR-AUC and ROC-AUC
-  - Confusion matrix
-  - Recall at top K percent (capacity-based outreach)

 ## Repository Structure
 - app.py: Streamlit dashboard for risk insights and interventions